ashutoshmjain/gita/src/mathuraChap11.md

 It was late morning when Fairy woke up.
 Angel was still sleeping though he was expected to be at work by noon.
 She came down to grab a coffee to find her Friend grinding the coffee beans.
 Waking up to the smell of fresh beans always brought unique pleasure to Fairy.

 When did you wake up - asked Fairy.
 She had insisted her Friend to stay back last night.
-It was almost one am when they reached home and there after both of them kept talking about `Matsya`.
+It was almost one am when they reached home and thereafter both of them kept talking about `Matsya`.
 Angel had almost passed out on the steering wheel, but for  the constant reminders to keep his eyes open - that included mist spray on the face.
 And as soon as the chariot announced the arrival, he quietly slipped into his bedroom.
 The Friend could have gone back to her place.
 It was only a ten minutes flight for her new flying machine, but flights were on hold from one am to four am.

 It seems the air traffic system is getting an offline update - said the Friend - the system is capable of live updates but you need to be extra cautious when you are talking about thousands of silent chariots flying around in the night sky - solely on central navigation - even headlights aren't allowed in night - to accommodate and respect star gazers.
 Fairy felt she was obsessed with her new toy but she brushed the thought.
-People spend so much on art these days - a flying car is after all a useful thing - she reasoned to herself - and if you spend an year worth of salary then you do have right to show off a little bit.
+People spend so much on art these days - a flying car is after all a useful thing - she reasoned to herself - and if you spend an year worth of wages, you do get to show off a little bit.

 The other option was to let the machine self drive on the crappy road - that meant keeping the eyes open on the steering wheel.
 She was definitely not in a position to stay awake for another hour though they ended up talking for at least two - in the living room -  with a round of hot tea.